 This is an easy 3-Ingredient Strawberry Puree recipe to use on top of pancakes, crepes, or as the first solid baby food for your little ones.
 Plus, this strawberry puree recipe is also gluten-free and refined-sugar-free, so a healthy snack to share any time of the day!

-It’s the strawberry season, and we have so many fresh, ripe and sweet strawberries that it’s the best time to make this strawberry puree recipe.
+When it’s the strawberry season, and we have so many fresh, ripe and sweet strawberries, it’s the best time to make this strawberry puree recipe.

 So let me share our simple no-cooking-required strawberry sauce recipe.

 Strawberry puree is a smooth runny fruit puree used to top up dessert, pancakes, or flavor drinks.
 It’s made from fresh or frozen strawberries pulsed with a touch of sweetener.

 It’s very similar to strawberry sauce or strawberry coulis, except it’s a no-cook recipe, lower in sugar and less thick.

 Strawberry puree, like mango puree, is one of the easiest fruit puree recipes ever!
 They don’t require cooking, and they can be made in less than 5 minutes in the bowl of your food processor or high-speed blender.

 All you need to make this strawberry puree delicious are:

 - Fresh or frozen strawberries – wash the fresh strawberries under cold tap water, then hull them with a sharp knife.
 If you use frozen strawberries, thaw them before using them in the recipe.